 The prescription medications you’re on and allergies you have are also just the beginning.
 You might not realize it, but your dentist also needs to know what over-the-counter medications you take on a regular basis and the vitamins and supplements you use, too.

 Your dentist has a responsibility to use good materials and get as much information as possible during the diagnostic phase.
 But once the implants are in, what you do or don’t do helps determine the success of your dental implants, too.
 Follow your dentist’s instructions for post-operative care.
 It will be a couple of months before your permanent bridge or crown is inserted.
 Once that happens, you can take care of your implant like a natural tooth.
 Brushing, flossing, and regular dental check-ups are all that most patients need to do.
 But if you don’t do that basic level of care, the very real chance of dental implant failure increases over time.

 While brushing and dental cleanings are important for the long-term life of your dental implants, so is dealing with problems before they become emergencies.
 If your implant feels loose, don’t ignore it.
 When your gums ache or you experience bleeding gums, don’t shrug it off.
 It’s much better to catch something when it’s small and can be corrected with an antibiotic and a deep cleaning.
 If you wait too long, that ache can become a serious an infection or turn into later stages of gum disease or another dental emergency that can threaten your dental implants success and your oral health.

-When you talk to your dentist in Mesa or Phoenix about dental implants, it’s important to know how they work and what will happen during the procedure.
+When you talk to your dentist in Phoenix about dental implants, it’s important to know how they work and what will happen during the procedure.
 But you also need to understand the risks and potential problems.
 This will help you make an informed decision about your dental care.
 Ask a lot of questions before the procedure and take care of your implants after the procedure.
 You’ll reduce the risk of dental implant failure and improve your chances of having a great smile for the rest of your life.